Photograph: Annie Armitage

-Jane Casey is the best-selling author of THE MISSING and the Maeve Kerrigan series: THE BURNING, THE RECKONING, THE LAST GIRL, THE STRANGER YOU KNOW, THE KILL and AFTER THE FIRE (to be published in June 2015).
-She has also written three crime novels for teenagers in the Jess Tennant series: HOW TO FALL, BET YOUR LIFE and HIDE AND SEEK (to be published in August 2015).
+Jane Casey is the best-selling author of THE MISSING and the Maeve Kerrigan series: THE BURNING, THE RECKONING, THE LAST GIRL, THE STRANGER YOU KNOW, THE KILL and AFTER THE FIRE.
+She has also written three crime novels for teenagers in the Jess Tennant series: HOW TO FALL, BET YOUR LIFE and HIDE AND SEEK.

 She was born and brought up in Dublin and read English at Oxford, followed by an MPhil from Trinity College, Dublin.
 She worked in publishing for nine years and commissioned best-selling children's books, specialising in fiction for teenagers.
 Jane's books have been translated into twelve different languages.
 She has won the Mary Higgins Clark Award as part of the Edgar Awards in the US, and the Ireland AM Crime Fiction Award at the Irish Book Awards, been nominated once for the CWA Dagger in the Library award, and four times for Crime Novel of the Year at the Irish Book Awards.
 Married to a criminal barrister, Jane is careful to ground her crime novels in fact.

 Awards and Accolades: